 The implementation group continue to meet and review progress with awareness raising and monitoring uptake of training.
+We will produce an infographic and comms plan as part of the Annual Report process in July 2022, to further promote the standards.

-A non-employed partner survey is being carried out in December and January which will include questions to understand awareness of the standards in those who are not employed by NHS Highland but are covered by the Standards.
+A non-employed partner survey was carried out in December and January which included questions to understand awareness of the standards in those who are not employed by NHS Highland but are covered by the Standards.